2017 Women's Cricket World Cup final: Route to the final

 The group stage of the 2017 World Cup consisted of a simple round-robin, with each of the eight teams playing each other once and the top four teams progressing to the semi-finals.
 In the opening match of the tournament, India unexpectedly defeated England by 35 runs.
-However, England went on to win all six of their remaining group-stage games, finishing top of the table – with the same number of points as Australia but a superior net run rate.
+However, England went on to win all six of their remaining group-stage games, finishing top of the table – with the same number of points as the defending champion Australia but a superior net run rate.
 India finished third in the group stage, after losses to South Africa (by 115 runs) and Australia (by eight wickets).

 In the first semi-final, played on 18 July at Bristol County Ground, England defeated South Africa by two wickets.
 South Africa batted first, posting a score of 218/6 from their 50 overs.
 Towards the end of their innings, England required three runs from the final over to win, with Anya Shrubsole hitting the winning runs off Shabnim Ismail with just two balls to spare.

 The second semi-final, played at The County Ground, Derby, was reduced to 42 overs per side due to rain.
 India posted a score of 281/4, with Harmanpreet Kaur scoring 171 (not out) from 115 balls, including seven sixes.
 This was the highest individual score in the knockout stages of a World Cup, and was widely heralded as one of the greatest ever World Cup innings.
 In response, Australia was bowled out for 245, leaving India the victors by 36 runs.